Statutory Surveillance revalidation

 If possible, you should also highlight a case where you may have experienced unexpected critical events and show how you have learnt from this and made appropriate changes for future practice.

-Where relevant, include reflection upon communications and feedback from your colleagues, clients or APHA and record how you have learnt from this and made appropriate changes for future practice.
+Where relevant, include reflection upon communications and feedback from your colleagues, clients or APHA and, again, record how you have learnt from this and made appropriate changes for future practice.

 You should also use the principles described by the RCVS in the Code of Professional Conduct – 'clinical governance' (for both the individual vet and the practice team) as guidance.